 The Office of Development Effectiveness

-The Office of Development Effectiveness (ODE) manages and conducts evaluations of the Australian aid program.
-Most of the evaluations are strategic in nature.
-These evaluations are broad assessments of Australian aid that focus on key policy directions, specific development themes and sectors, or large programs (geographic or global).
+The Office of Development Effectiveness (ODE) manages and conducts strategic evaluations of the Australian aid program.
+Strategic evaluations are broad assessments of Australian aid that focus on key policy directions, specific development themes and sectors, or large programs (geographic or global).
+These evaluations typically examine a number of investments, often across multiple countries, regions or sectors.
 They highlight what has worked, or not worked, and identify systemic issues that facilitate or constrain the effectiveness of Australian aid.
-They inform change in both strategy setting and operational practice and assist in identifying new and innovative ways to deliver Australian aid.
-When selecting topics, ODE is guided by several key principles:
+Recommendations from ODE’s evaluations inform both strategy setting and operational practice and assist in identifying new and innovative ways to deliver Australian aid.

 "Through its evaluations, ODE demonstrates the value of what we do in some of the most politically unstable and economically weak environments in the world, and recommends how we can improve."